• Skip to primary navigation

 Stirring cheese into mixture in the saucepan.

-1. Finally, I added the cooked rice and drained broccoli and stirred everything together until the ingredients were well mixed.
+1. Finally, I added the cooked rice and drained broccoli, and stirred everything together until well mixed.

 Adding rice and broccoli to the other ingredients.